gianlucarloni/dgx-a100_utils/README.md

 When you have to launch a process (container) that uses possibly mupliple GPUs, it is helpful to automatically detect which of the available GPU nodes are preferable.
 This is usually associated with their

 In [docker_run_distributed.sh](https://github.com/gianlucarloni/dgx-a100_utils/blob/3de9854563b738161e782f88ab4cae4c14952044/docker_run_distributed.sh) I give an example of a script that, before launching a multi-GPU container, checks which nodes to select and assigns them to the docker run command.
+That bash (.sh) script starts by taking user's input from stdin (prompt via keyboard) to allocate the right number of GPUs (`NUM_GPUS=$(($1))`).
+For instance, if the user wants to utilize 2 GPUs will pass `2` as first (an only) argument of the bash script.